praveenmenezes/laravel-flagsmith/README.md

-A simple light weight Flagsmith wrapper for Laravel 6+ and PHP > 7.4
+A simple lightweight Flagsmith wrapper for Laravel 6+ and PHP > 7.4